 SaaS Growth and CI/CD Process Support with Smart AWS Infrastructure

 We built two additional environment levels: dev (for development testing) and staging (for QA testing before deployment to production).
-Setting up these environments took our DevOps engineer about two weeks.
+To automate the build and deployment processes, we used the Bamboo tool by Atlassian.

-We decided to replace the Windows servers with Linux servers to both increase performance and lower costs.
-Our developers ported the custom C++ library encapsulating the main data exchange protocol from Windows to Linux (CentOS).
-We also rewrote the web service and implemented workers using Python (Django framework).
+We decided to shift from Windows servers to Linux servers to both increase performance and lower costs.
+To implement this server migration, our developers ported the custom C++ library, encapsulating the main data exchange protocol from Windows to Linux (CentOS).
+As a result, we managed to decrease the number of servers to only six.

 - DynamoDB (to store all kinds of data)

 - MySQL on RDS (mostly to serve configs and logs)

 - ECS with two types of clusters (web services and workers)

 - An EC2 instance to host RabbitMQ

 At first, we considered using SQS as a straightforward task queueing solution.
 But Amazon has some issues with long-running tasks on their workers, which is why we decided to use Celery.
 However, we then discovered that Celery has issues with the push model of serving queues imposed by the Simple Queue Service.
 So in the end, we decided to go with RabbitMQ.

 In the new setup, all code is sitting in a Docker container, and shipping to the AWS environment is done using CodeBuild.
 Our team also used Docker Compose to set up a local development environment (with MySQL, Rabbit, Dynamo, etc.) which allowed us to optimize maintenance costs for the AWS-based SaaS platform.